mapcrafter/mapcrafter/docs/using_mapcrafter.rst

 	This shows a help about the command line options.

+.. cmdoption:: -v, --version

+	Shows the version of mapcrafter.

+.. cmdoption:: --find-resources

+	Shows the resource directories of mapcrafter.
+See also :ref:`resources_textures`.

 .. cmdoption:: -c <file>, --config <file>

 	This is the path to the configuration file to use when rendering